-The University of Maryland Senate is set to review a proposal to make the University Honors program more exclusive.
+The University of Maryland Senate is set to review upcoming changes to the University Honors program that will make it more exclusive.

 This university’s honors college comprises the University Honors program, as well as six other living and learning programs.
-On April 4, the senate is set to view an informational presentation about the proposed changes, which would limit University Honors classes — which typically draw 30 percent of their enrollment from the honors college’s other programs — to students in University Honors.
+On April 4, the senate is set to view an informational presentation about the changes, which will limit University Honors classes — which typically draw 30 percent of their enrollment from the honors college’s other programs — to students in University Honors starting next fall.